Q-Fly: An Optical Interconnect for Modular Quantum Computers: The Q-Fly Topology and System Design

 \emph{Single-path, quasi-half duplex} topologies are constructed by placing the $g$ groups in a circle, as shown in Fig.~\ref{fig:q-flies}(a).
 Each of the $p$ end nodes in a group has one unidirectional connection from the node to a group switch.
-The outputs of the switch are divided into two sets; $2b = p$ ports to the $b$ BSAs in the BSA pool and $g-1$ ports to other groups.
+The outputs of the switch are divided into two sets; $2b = p$ ports to the $b$ BSAs in the BSA pool and $\lfloor g/2\rfloor$ ports to other groups.
 The group switch radix is $k = p+\lfloor g/2\rfloor$.
-Each group adds a fiber from itself to every group on its right, going counterclockwise, stopping before reaching halfway across the system.
-If the number of groups is even, an additional set of fibers is added crossing the diameters of the circle.
-Note that each end node has only a single interface.
+Each group adds a fiber from itself to the $\lfloor g/2\rfloor$ groups on its right, going counterclockwise.
+Note that each end node has only a single interface, though the established entanglement can be used to communicate in either direction.
+Therefore, we refer to this case as \emph{quasi-half duplex} MIM link.
 This architecture is the simplest to build, but has the lowest inter-group bandwidth and provides no fault tolerance for single-hop group-to-group connections.

 \emph{Dual-path, quasi-half duplex} topology is shown in Fig.~\ref{fig:q-flies}(b).
 Each group adds a fiber from itself to every group on its right, going counterclockwise, continuing all the way around the system.
 Each of the $p$ end nodes in a group has one unidirectional connection from the node to a group switch.
 The outputs of the switch are divided into two sets; $2b = p$ ports to the $b$ BSAs in the BSA pool and $g-1$ ports to other groups.
 The group switch radix is $k = p+g-1$.
 Note that a fiber carries single photons from every group to every other group.
 This means that each pair of groups is connected by two fibers running in opposite physical directions, providing bandwidth and fault tolerance.
 However, each end node has only a single interface, making the connections quasi-half duplex.